To bring a successful claim of fraudulent or intentional misrepresentation in California, a plaintiff would have to prove the following:

-If the case is tried by a jury, the jury will decide whether the statement was false through a purposeful statement or by accident.4
+If the case is tried by a jury, the jury will decide whether the statement was false through a purposeful statement or a good-faith, innocent misrepresentation.4

 Generally speaking, an opinion cannot be a statement upon which a lawsuit can be based under this California law.
 A person’s expression of his or her opinion does not usually constitute a misrepresentation even when it turns out that opinion is incorrect.

 This happens frequently in the “sales talk” situation where a salesman or saleswoman expresses his or her opinion on a particular product, such as a car.
 The opinions of the salesperson usually do not constitute representations.5

 Example: Carol is a car saleswoman at a local car dealership.
 She is talking with James about purchasing a new SUV he has expressed some interest in.
 James asks her if the car is a “good one.”
 Carol says “I think these are really great cars.
 They’re reliable and fun to drive.
 I know you’ll like it if this is the one you pick.”